SmogDr/edar_coursebook/docs/04-dataviz.md

 an example of some of the different blues available in R. To find links to listings of different R colors, look up "R colors" and search by "Images".
 Note that colors are specified as *character strings* and define using quotes `" "`.
-See the code chunk for Figures \@ref(fig:mpg-green) where color is defined by `fill = "darkgreen"`.
+See the code chunk for Figure \@ref(fig:mpg-green) where color is defined by `fill = "darkgreen"`.

 <div class="figure" style="text-align: center">